 This is what I came up with to get rid of grumpy mama and get back to the positive, playful Mom that I strive to be.

 Note: This post was shared in this Slate.com article on how to respond to children’s negative emotions, by Melinda Moyer.

 A.C.T.
-(Acknowledge, Connect, Teach) instead of React: 3 Simple Steps to Positive Discipline
+(Acknowledge, Connect, Teach) instead of React: The Definitive 3-Step Guide to Positive Parenting